 Where do animals go in the winter?
 How do they survive?
 Where do they find shelter?
 What food do they find?
 Who migrates, who seeks shelter in burrows or dens, and who sleeps soundly through the cold and snow?
 What signs can we look for of animals that are "toughing it out" on the refuge or in your backyard?
 You'll learn about fur, tracks, and scat.

 Join Ipswich River Wildlife Sanctuary in the old tradition of fireside storytelling to pass the time through the cold and dark days of winter.
 We will start inside around the warm crackle of the fireplace with a seasonal story, and then head outside to collect materials to make a nature bookmark.

 The annual Middle Street Walk 2017 wraps up every year with the lighting of the lobster trap Christmas tree in Gloucester Massachusetts!
 Stop by Cape Ann Art Haven for a Holiday Party with hot chocolate, sweet treats, kids' crafts, holiday photos, face painting live music.
 Caroling starts at 4:30pm, followed by the tree lighting across the street at 5pm.
 Come find your buoy hanging on the tree, enjoy caroling, seeing the star put on the tree join us for the countdown and celebrate the season with the lighting of our Lobster Trap Tree!

-This parent/child program is designed for the creative, curious, and active preschooler.
+This parent/child program is designed for the creative, curious, and active preschooler who loves animals.
 Each 90-minute session offers a structured series of activities including original songs, movement, dramatic play, hands-on science, and a thematic snack.
-You'll receive coloring pages, song lyrics, vocabulary, a fun fact sheet, and a suggested reading list in an electronic goody bag!
-This week we'll be focusing on how animals and other creatures keep warm in the wild.
+We'll give you coloring pages to take home, and you'll receive song lyrics, vocabulary, a fun-fact sheet, and a suggested reading list in an email after each class.